theacodes/blog.thea.codes/srcs/designing-big-honking-button.md

 For Big Honking Button, I started with two very similar boards: The [Adafruit Trinket M0](https://www.adafruit.com/product/3500) and the [Adafruit Feather M0 Express](https://www.adafruit.com/product/3403).
 Both of these boards use the [Microchip/Atmel SAM D21](http://ww1.microchip.com/downloads/en/devicedoc/40001884a.pdf) microcontrollers.
 This chip has a few good things for this project:

 - It's fast enough to run CircuitPython
-- It has enough ram to load and playback samples
+- It has enough RAM to load and playback samples
 - It's very cheap ($3-4 at quantity)
 - It has pretty minimal support circuitry needed
 - It can run without a crystal which reduces the part count and cost